Stubbs/vagrant-sugarcrm/README.md

 ## SOLD AS SEEN

 You should treat this as a starting point for your SugarCRM based VM, and not a working solution.
+It works for me last time I tried it, and that's all I'll say about it :-)

 You'll need to do the following to get started: